amanpandey2101/Shopify/SLIDESHOW_PARALLAX_GUIDE.md

 2. **Ensure contrast**: Make sure text is readable over moving backgrounds
 3. **Test on mobile**: Always verify the experience on different devices
 4. **Don't overuse**: Parallax works best when used sparingly
+5. **Content hierarchy**: Use parallax to guide user attention, not distract

 ### Performance Tips